kaspernissen/docs.humio.com/content/searching_logs/advanced_topics/_index.md

 ---
-title: "Advanced_topics"
+title: "Advanced Topics"
 chapter: true
 ---
-# Advanced topic
+# Advanced Topics

 In this section we will cover some of the more advanced and complicated topics in regards to searching your Humio logs.